Seismic Compliance Frequently Asked Questions

 Conversion of General Acute Care Hospital buildings for acute psychiatric or skilled nursing uses can be complex especially if the subject building is located in a facility that also provides general acute care services in other buildings at the same site.
 It is recommended that a meeting with the regional supervisor of the Building Safety Section of HCAI/OSHPD be arranged to discuss all possible issues related to the conversion.

-GENERAL ACUTE CARE HOSPITAL as defined in Chapter 6 of the 2019 California Administrative Code
+Chapter 6 of the 2022 California Administrative Code

 GENERAL ACUTE CARE HOSPITAL as used in Chapter 6, Part 1 means a hospital building as defined in Section 129725 of the Health and Safety Code and that is also licensed pursuant to subdivision (a) of Section 1250 of the Health and Safety Code, but does not include these buildings if the beds licensed pursuant to subdivision (a) of Section 1250 of the Health and Safety Code, as of January 1, 1995, comprise 10 percent or less of the total licensed beds of the total physical plant, and does not include facilities owned or operated, or both, by the Department of Corrections.
 It also precludes hospital buildings that may be licensed under the above mentioned code sections, but provide skilled nursing or acute psychiatric services only.